Tyler Bertuzzi: Detroit Red Wings (2014–2023)

-On December 21, 2017 Bertuzzi was recalled by the Red Wings.
-Prior to being recalled he recorded seven goals and seven assists in 16 games for the Griffins.
+He missed the entire 2017 preseason with inflammation in his wrist and the entire first month of the 2017–18 season, missing nine games in total.
+He was recalled by the Red Wings for the first time on December 8 to replace an injured David Booth.
+He made his NHL season debut on December 9 in a 6–1 loss to the St. Louis Blues.
+He was returned to Grand Rapids on December 12.
+He recorded seven goals and seven assists in 16 games for the Griffins prior to being recalled by Detroit on December 21.
+He recorded his first NHL point assisting on Justin Abdelkader's goal in a 3–1 loss to the New Jersey Devils on December 27.
 Bertuzzi recorded his first career NHL goal against Jeff Glass of the Chicago Blackhawks on January 14, 2018.
-During the 2017–18 season he recorded seven goals and 17 assists in 48 games for the Red Wings.
+During the 2017–18 NHL season he recorded seven goals and 17 assists in 48 games for the Red Wings.

 On June 25, 2018, the Red Wings signed Bertuzzi to a two-year contract extension.
+He made the Red Wings' opening night roster out of training camp, scoring in the season opener versus the Columbus Blue Jackets on October 4.
 On January 12, 2019, Bertuzzi recorded his first career hat-trick against Devan Dubnyk of the Minnesota Wild.
 Bertuzzi was named the NHL Second Star of the week, for the week ending April 1.
 He shared the league lead with three goals and seven assists in four games.
 He registered three straight three-point performances, posting two goals and one assist, including his first career overtime goal, in a 5–4 victory over the Buffalo Sabres on March 28, one goal and two assists in a 4–0 victory over the New Jersey Devils on March 29 and three assists in a 6–3 victory over the Boston Bruins on March 31.
 Bertuzzi became the first Detroit player to record three consecutive three-point games since Steve Yzerman in 1992–93.
 On April 2, Bertuzzi recorded two goals and one assist in a 4–1 victory over the Pittsburgh Penguins.
 He became the first player in Red Wings franchise history to record four consecutive three-point games.
+He finished the season 21 goals and 47 points in 73 games.